-- If the PHA does not have an EHV available to absorb the family, it must bill the initial PHA.
+- If the EHV family moves under portability to another PHA that administers EHVs under its own ACC: - The receiving PHA may only absorb the incoming EHV family with an EHV (assuming it has an EHV voucher available to do so). - o If the PHA does not have an EHV available to absorb the family, it must bill the initial PHA.
 The receiving PHA must allow the family to lease the unit with EHV assistance and may not absorb the family with a regular HCV when the family leases the unit. - Regardless of whether the receiving PHA absorbs or bills the initial PHA for the family's EHV assistance, the EHV administration of the voucher is in accordance with the receiving PHA's EHV policies. - If the EHV family moves under portability to another PHA that does not administer EHV under its own ACC, the receiving PHA may absorb the family into its regular HCV program or may bill the initial PHA.